raspberrypilearning/python_scrolling/en/step_2.md

 title: Use a starter image
 ---

-Click on the 'manage images' icon.
+Click on the **manage images** icon.

 ![The picture icon in the top right of the code area.](images/manage-images.png)

-Images included in the starter project will be shown in the **Image Library** list.
+Images included in the starter project will be shown in the `Image library` list.

 ![The Image library with list of included images.](images/starter-images.png)